 You also have the right to complain to the data protection supervisory authority of the country in which you reside, provided that such country is a Member State of the European Union or is located within the EEA.

 Our Website is not directed to individuals under the age of eighteen (18) or the applicable age of majority in the jurisdiction from which the Website is accessed and we do not knowingly collect personal data from minors.
 If you become aware that your child has provided us with personal data, please contact us electronically at email@example.com.
 If we become aware that a minor has provided us with personal data, we will take steps to remove such information and terminate that person’s account immediately.

 18. California Consumer Privacy Act Notice

 As of January 1, 2020, the California Consumer Privacy Act of 2018 (“CCPA”) provides California residents (“Consumer(s)”) certain rights with respect to their personal information, as this term is defined under the CCPA.
 In addition to the rights we state under this policy and subject to the exceptions found under the CCPA, Consumers have the right to:

 • opt-out of the sale of their personal information, should we sell their personal information;

 • be informed of certain information concerning our collection and use of their personal information;

-• request that we delete certain personal information we collected from them;
+• request that we delete the certain personal information we collected from them;

 • appoint an agent to exercise their rights provided for by the CCPA, provided that a duly executed notarized power of attorney is presented and provided that the agent has information deemed sufficient to allow us to verify the identity of the Consumer in question and to locate his/her information in our systems;

 • Not be subjected to discrimination for the exercise of these rights.
-We will not deny California residents the use of our service, neither will we provide a different level or quality of services for exercising any of their CCPA rights, unless as permitted under the CCPA.
+We will not deny California residents the use of our service, nor will we provide a different level or quality of services for exercising any of their CCPA rights, unless permitted under the CCPA.